 Quicken is one example of a widely used personal finance program.
 It can help you organize all of your accounts in one place and set a budget -- it can even remind you when your bills are due.
 There are four different versions of the software.
 They range in price from $59.99 to $149.99.
 The cheapest version has enough features to help the average person keep his finances under control.
 But if you want to use the software to manage investments, a home business or a rental property, you'll have to spring for a more expensive version [source: Quicken].

 Another software option is Moneydance.
 It costs $39.99, and includes some features -- such as online banking and bill payment -- at no extra charge.
 Almost anyone can use it, too, because Mac, Windows and Linux all support Moneydance software [source: Moneydance].
 Aside from Quicken and Moneydance, there are also several free programs you can download online to help keep your bills organized.
 You may have to try out a few before you find one that actually works for you.

-To learn more about how you can organize your life, check out the links on the next page.
+To learn more about how you can organize your life, check out the links below.

 - Bank of America.
 "Pay Bills Online."
 (Accessed 01/12/10)http://www.bankofamerica.com/onlinebanking/index.cfm?template=pay_receive&statecheck=CA

 - Brynes, Glenn Ph.D., MD.
 "How to Organize and Pay Your Bills: A Simple System."
 Northern County Psychiatric Associates.
 2000.
 (Accessed 01/12/10)http://www.ncpamd.com/organize_mail_bills.htm

 - Chatzky, Jean.
 "Bills in a Box."
 Oprah.
 July 15, 2003.
 (Accessed 01/12/10)http://www.oprah.com/money/Make-Money-Not-Excuses-Bills-in-a-Box